dials/dials/doc/sphinx/about.rst

 DIALS West
 ----------

-Development of DIALS at `Lawrence Berkeley National Laboratory`_, USA are led by `Dr Nicholas Sauter`_ and supported by `National Institutes of Health`_ / `National Institute of General Medical Sciences`_ grant R01-GM095887: *Realizing new horizons in X-ray crystallography data processing*.
+Development of DIALS at `Lawrence Berkeley National Laboratory`_, USA is led by `Dr Nicholas Sauter`_ and supported by `National Institutes of Health`_ / `National Institute of General Medical Sciences`_ grant R01-GM095887: *Realizing new horizons in X-ray crystallography data processing*.
 Work at LBNL is